-Policy C-PA-3a: Adopt Implement the Public Access Plan as the set of primary policyies on for development of public access to on the Sonoma County shoreline Coast.
+Policy C-PA-3a: Implement the Public Access Plan as the set of primary policies for development of public access on the Sonoma County coast.
 (Existing LCP Revised)

 Policy C-PA-3b: All proposed public access in the Public Access Plan has been designated from the highest to lowest priority for development as Development Priority I, II, or III.
 The emphasis for development priority is different than that for acquisition priority.
 Developing accessways distant from existing developed access points are given higher priority.
 Public safety and the costs of development and operation are principal concerns.